AndrewEllis93/Print-Tuning-Guide/README.md

 ## Bulges at STL Vertices
 ![](Images/Misc/Vertex-Bulges.png)
 - Your square corner velocity may be too low.
-Did you leave it set at 1 by chance?
+(Did you leave it set at 1 by chance?)
+- This can also be a sign that your external perimeter speeds/accels are too high.
 ## PLA is Overheating
 - Open the front door or take off all the panels.
 Point a fan at it.
     - Don't go too crazy, or your bed heater might not be able to keep up.